-Based on our morphological findings that a part of artificially accumulated IgM H- and L-chains caused by HDAC2-deficiency is kept at the peri-nuclear space at the early and later stages (Figs. 18, 19 and 20), together with the above-mentioned results (Figs. 1 to 17) and others [57, 60, 64, 67, 92-97, 99, 100], we proposed an all-inclusive hypothetic concept on ways for gaining un-programmed and new cell function to diminish excessively accumulated IgM H- and L-chains by means of irreversible creation of varied chromatin structure plasticity of Pax5, Aiolos, EBF1 and OBF1 genes with epigenetic modifications in individual clones of HDAC2(-/-) mutants through various generations during continuous cultivation [92, 98, 101, 102].
+Based on our morphological findings that a part of artificially accumulated IgM H- and L-chains caused by HDAC2-deficiency is kept at the peri-nuclear space at the early and later stages (Figs. 19, 20 and 21), together with the above-mentioned results (Figs. 1 to 18) and others [57, 60, 64, 67, 92-97, 99, 100], we proposed an all-inclusive hypothetic concept on ways for gaining un-programmed and new cell function to diminish excessively accumulated IgM H- and L-chains by means of irreversible creation of varied chromatin structure plasticity of Pax5, Aiolos, EBF1 and OBF1 genes with epigenetic modifications in individual clones of HDAC2(-/-) mutants through numerous generations during continuous cultivation [92, 98, 101-103].

-First, we supposed that environment change recognition receptor/site (ECRR/ECRS) participates in the recognition of accumulation of IgM H- and L-chains as an abnormal, unexpected and/or unfavorable environment change (and probably acts in part in the signal transduction concerning the accumulation to the chromatin structure) (Fig. 20).
-In addition, chromatin conformation (structure) change complex (4C) machinery, which is diverse and consists of a member of each of HATs plus HDACs and other factors, is supposed to directly and irreversibly create plasticity of the chromatin structure surrounding proximal 5'-upstream regions of the above-mentioned specific transcription factor genes (and also to act in part in the signal transduction) (Figs. 20 and 21).
-Using the ECRR/ECRS, the 4C machinery and other components, the chain reaction of response to the abnormal and/or unfavorable environment change occurs as follows.
+First of all, we supposed that environment change recognition receptor/site (ECRR/ECRS) participates in the recognition of accumulation of IgM H- and L-chains as an abnormal, unexpected and/or unfavorable environment change (and probably acts in part in the signal transduction concerning the accumulation to the chromatin structure) (Fig. 21).
+In addition, chromatin conformation (structure) change complex (4C) machinery, which is diverse and consists of a member of each of HATs plus HDACs and other factors, is supposed to directly and irreversibly create plasticity of the chromatin structure surrounding proximal 5'-upstream regions of the above-mentioned specific transcription factor genes (and also to act in part in the signal transduction) (Figs. 21 and 22).
+Using the ECRR/ECRS, the 4C machinery and other components, the chain reaction of response to the abnormal and/or unfavorable environment change such as the accumulation of IgM H- and L-chains occurs as follows.